 Luxembourg is the leading investment fund centre in Europe.
-The city has been developing its regulatory framework, laws and market strategies to provide the best climate for investments and market expansion.
-Many foreign investors who want to open a collective investment fund or an alternative investment fund choose Luxembourg because of its leading position in Europe.
-At an international level, Luxembourg is the second market for the incorporation of a fund, after the United States of America.
+The city has been developing its regulatory framework, laws and market strategies to provide one of the best climates for investments and market expansion.
+Many foreign investors who want to open a collective investment fund or an alternative investment fund choose Luxembourg due to its leading position in Europe.
+At an international level, Luxembourg is the second market for incorporating a fund, after the United States of America.

 The Grand Duchy of Luxembourg is a small European country compared to its larger and influential neighbours: France, Germany and Belgium.
 It has a high concentration of expats, foreign employees and foreign investors.
 The multinational climate is also aided by the three national languages to which English is added as a commonly used language in the business sector.

 Luxembourg is an important financial centre with a highly developed regime for investment funds.
 The undertakings for collective investments are authorized and supervised by the Commission for the Supervision of the Financial Sector (CSSF).
 It is also important to know that the financial sector is the most representative for the Luxembourg’s Gross Domestic Product (GDP), as it contributes at the local economy with a quarter of the total GDP.
 The businessmen interested in investing in Luxembourg can receive assistance on this matter fromour team of financial experts.

 Which are the main investment funds in Luxembourg?

 The main types of investment funds in Luxembourg are:

 sub-funds of Luxembourg investments funds – they are set up as umbrella funds, that have as a main advantage the fact that the investors can run multiple investment strategies at the same time;